XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 mkdir my_ripple_experiment && cd my_ripple_experiment
 ```

-Optionally, initiate a [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) repository in that directory so you can track changes to your code.
+Optionally, start a [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) repository in that directory so you can track changes to your code.

 ```
 git init
 ```

-Alternatively, you can [create a repo on GitHub](https://help.github.com/articles/create-a-repo/) in order to version and share your work.
+Alternatively, you can [create a repo on GitHub](https://help.github.com/articles/create-a-repo/) to version and share your work.
 After setting it up, [clone the repo](https://help.github.com/articles/cloning-a-repository/) to your local machine and `cd` into that directory.

 #### 2. Create a new `package.json` file for your project.